gorkazl/PathLims/README.md

 - *limits.py*: Analytic expressions to calulate the boundaries of average pathlength and global efficiency for networks of arbitrary size and number of links.
 - *generators.py*: Functions to create ultra-short and ultra-long networks, of arbitrary size and number of links.
-- *helpers.py*: Miscellaneous helper functionalities.
-Needed to run the examples.

 Visit the help of each module for a complete list of functions.